 Are you looking for a secure search alternative to Google?
-We’ve rounded up five of the best to allow you to browse the web without tracking.
+We've rounded up seven of the best to allow you to browse the web without tracking.

 If you are reading this, then you have probably learned enough about online privacy and security to know that every letter that you ever typed into Google's search engine got recorded and studied by the tech giant's teams.

 Google likes collecting as much data as it possibly can and analysing it for clues regarding your interests.
 That way, it can offer you better ads, and there is a higher chance that you might buy something.

 It's questionable, but it may even offer a better service.

 However, people tend to value their privacy, which is why most of us choose to shift to a secure alternative search engine upon realising just how appreciative of information Google is.

 If you're looking for a secure alternative to Google then in this article, I'll be exploring seven of the top options.